Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 5 Virtual Field Trips Worth Checking Out

 My first virtual field trip with my class was with a geologist at the University of Maine.
 Virtual field trips were just beginning to emerge, and as part of my district's technology grant, I was lucky enough to be a pioneer on the virtual playground.
-This early experience took an IT tech to set up on the school's best TV located in our media room.
-Even in this low tech set up, the kids and I were amazed that we could connect and interact live with someone in another part of the country and become "certified" rock hounds.
+This early experience took an IT tech to set up the school's best TV in our media room.
+Even in this low-tech setup, the kids and I were amazed that we could connect and interact live with someone in another part of the country and become "certified" rock hounds.

 virtual-field-trips

 With amazing tech advances, standards with greater rigor, and increasing opportunities, finding just the right virtual experiences for students can be overwhelming.
-Unlike those earlier days when there were only a few hundred virtual field trips floating around, now teachers can choose experiences that match standards in any content area.
+Unlike those earlier days when only a few hundred virtual field trips were floating around, now teachers can choose experiences that match standards in any content area.

 1. Yellowstone National Park